Stamen: Pollen production

 A typical anther contains four microsporangia.
 The microsporangia form sacs or pockets (locules) in the anther (anther sacs or pollen sacs).
 The two separate locules on each side of an anther may fuse into a single locule.
 Each microsporangium is lined with a nutritive tissue layer called the tapetum and initially contains diploid pollen mother cells.
 These undergo meiosis to form haploid spores.
 The spores may remain attached to each other in a tetrad or separate after meiosis.
 Each microspore then divides mitotically to form an immature microgametophyte called a pollen grain.

 The pollen is eventually released when the anther forms openings (dehisces).
 These may consist of longitudinal slits, pores, as in the heath family (Ericaceae), or by valves, as in the barberry family (Berberidaceae).
-In some plants, notably members of Orchidaceae and Asclepiadoideae, the pollen remains in masses called pollinia, which are adapted to attach to particular pollinating agents such as birds or insects.
+In some plants, notably members of the Orchidaceae and Asclepiadoideae families, the pollen remains in masses called pollinia, which are adapted to attach to particular pollinating agents such as birds or insects.
 More commonly, mature pollen grains separate and are dispensed by wind or water, pollinating insects, birds or other pollination vectors.

 Pollen of angiosperms must be transported to the stigma, the receptive surface of the carpel, of a compatible flower, for successful pollination to occur.
 After arriving, the pollen grain (an immature microgametophyte) typically completes its development.
-It may grow a pollen tube and undergoing mitosis to produce two sperm nuclei.
+It may grow a pollen tube and undergo mitosis to produce two sperm nuclei.

 Sexual reproduction in plants

 In the typical flower (that is, in the majority of flowering plant species) each flower has both carpels and stamens.
 In some species, however, the flowers are unisexual with only carpels or stamens. (monoecious = both types of flowers found on the same plant; dioecious = the two types of flower found only on different plants).
 A flower with only stamens is called androecious.
 A flower with only carpels is called gynoecious.

-A flower having only functional stamens and lacking functional carpels is called a staminate flower, or (inaccurately) male.
-A plant with only functional carpels is called pistillate, or (inaccurately) female.
+A pistil consists of one or more carpels.
+A flower with functional stamens but no functional pistil is called a staminate flower, or (inaccurately) a male flower.
+A flower with a functional pistil but no functional stamens is called a pistillate flower, or (inaccurately) a female flower.

 An abortive or rudimentary stamen is called a staminodium or staminode, such as in Scrophularia nodosa.

 The carpels and stamens of orchids are fused into a column.
 The top part of the column is formed by the anther, which is covered by an anther cap.